benaubin/react-headless-phone-input/README.md

 ## Example

-This library is headless, so you bring your own UI.
-Don't worry, doing so is simple.
+This library is headless: you bring your own UI, but it's almost as easy as using regular inputs.

-Works well paired with [tiny-flag-react] to show a flag indicating the number's country:
+Here's an example using [tiny-flag-react] to show the flag associated with the number's country:

 ```js
 import TinyFlagReact from "tiny-flag-react";